>

 • Clarification of the concepts of diversity, inclusion, and equity

-• Collective analysis of workplace situations to anchor the concepts
+• Group analysis of workplace situations to ground the concepts

-• Exploration of cognitive biases influencing perceptions and decisions
+• Exploring cognitive biases influencing perceptions and decisions

-• Analysis of their impact on recruitment, evaluation, and collaboration
+• Analysis of their impact on hiring, evaluation, and collaboration

 • Discussions around representations and stereotypes